Markovka001/Homework/README.md

-# Homework
-Homework for the course "Network Engineering" for OTUS from Shushakova Ruslan.
+# Homework for the course "Network Engineering" for OTUS from Shushakova Ruslan.